theFulminatedHuman/Hello-FOSS-ML-Diffusivity/StableDiffusion/README.md

 # Stable Diffusion
-Welcome to the **Stable_Diffusion_Scratch** repository!
+Welcome to the **StableDiffusion** directory!
 This project contains a Diffusion Model built from scratch, designed to provide a hands-on learning experience in diffusion model fundamentals.
 The repository is structured to enable contributors to build, train, and experiment with custom diffusion model implementations, and enhance them with various functionalities.

 ## Introduction